iconix/iconix.github.io/_posts/2018-08-14-project-notes-1.md

 ### Data exploring

 When I started clustering genres, many neat insights emerged.
 This section turned into a spiritual successor to my [earlier bias investigation](/dl/2018/07/21/bias-and-space#selection-bias).
-- #1 genre found in my commentary collection? _vapor soul_
+- #1 genre found in my commentary collection? _vapor soul_.
-- How different is the #1 from the #2 genre, indie poptimism, according to Every Noise? [_not very_](http://everynoise.com/engenremap-indiepoptimism.html)
+- How different is the #1 from the #2 genre, indie poptimism, according to Every Noise? [_not very_](http://everynoise.com/engenremap-indiepoptimism.html).
-- Which genre that was at least visible ([at 0.2% representation](/dl/2018/07/21/bias-and-space#selection-bias)) in my old genre labels is conspicuously missing now? _country_
+- Which genre that was at least visible ([at 0.2% representation](/dl/2018/07/21/bias-and-space#selection-bias)) in my old genre labels is conspicuously missing now? _country_.

 [The Every Noise project](http://everynoise.com) enabled some deeper diving into how to better interpret these somewhat opaque labels.
 It provides "an algorithmically-generated, readability-adjusted **scatter-plot** of the musical genre-space", where:
 > "in general down is more organic, up is more mechanical and electric; left is denser and more atmospheric, right is spikier and bouncier."

-These scatter plots can show both **similar and dissimilar genres** to a specific genre, as well as which artist tend to belong to a genre.
+There are scatter plots to show both **similar and dissimilar genres** to a specific genre, as well as which artist tend to belong to a genre.

 It can tell you what it believes is the ["most representative"](https://artists.spotify.com/blog/how-spotify-discovers-the-genres-of-tomorrow) song for a genre label.
 It links to genre-based playlists on Spotify.